bdowns4/MethylationOutlierDetector/README.md

 ## Usage

-This script is designed to be executed in the same directory as the two tab delimited data files labeled "Case" and "Control".
+This script is designed to be executed in the same directory as the two tab delimited dataset files labeled "Case" and "Control".
+The dataset files should have a single header row.

 Once the script is executed, 3 new directories will be made; "Input", "Output", and "Work".
 The processed Case and Control files will be moved to a new directory named "Input".